zulinx86/zulinx86.com/notebook/misc/english.md

 - 興味本位の質問
 	- out of interest
 	- out of curiosity
+- なんとかなる
+	- Everything will be alright.
+	- In the end, it's going to be just fine.

 ## Words & Phrases (English-to-English)
+- when it comes to
+	- used to identify the specific topic that is being talked about.
+- at the end of the day
+	- use this phrase before you give the most important fact of a situation.
 - given that SV
 	- take it into account
 - there is little point